(Tia gets the session off to a quick

 Russ: see, if we had the same kind of

 have as far as healing goes and as far as keeping

 more promiscuous and open society down here.

-Bunny: yeah and you know having probed and read
+Bunny: yeah and having probed and read

-that all in your mind, I had explained to me
+that all in your mind, I had it explained to me

 whilst you were explaining it is that you have to

 Russ: the tape.